What is a forum?

 Read tracking keeps track of the threads and posts that you have been to.
 To update this, edit your Forum preferences and change the 'Forum Tracking' setting to 'Yes: highlight new posts for me' or click 'Yes' in the Track column for the forum when accessing the Forum Summary page (see below).

-With read tracking enabled highlighted text is displayed on the sites main page next to the forum showing there are unread posts.
+Now, with read tracking enabled highlighted text is displayed on the sites main page next to the forum showing there are unread posts.

 In the forum itself you can see which discussion contains unread posts.